carpentries/instructor-training/09-motivation.md

 > ## Why Do You Teach?
 >
+> Read the [testimonials](instructors.html#testimonials) from other instructors,
-> What motivates you to volunteer to teach?
+> and then write a short explanation of what motivates you to volunteer to teach.
 {: .challenge}

 > ## What Do You Believe About Teaching?